9 Unmissable Things to do in Unawatuna, Sri Lanka 9 Unmissable Things to do in Unawatuna, Sri Lanka

 2. Wijaya Beach (Beach Swing)

-The most Instagrammed place in Sri Lanka is, without a doubt, the beach swing at Wijaya Beach.
-Although it’s not really on Wijaya Beach (it lies just around the corner), it’s an iconic spot in the area.
-Search for Dream Cabana on Google Maps in Unawatuna, and you’ll find it in this exact spot.
+After a bit of searching, we found the best beach swing in the area!
+It’s Instagram famous as ‘the beach swing at Wijaya Beach’, but in reality, it’s actually just around the corner.
+We searched for Dream Cabana on Google Maps and found it in this exact spot.
 Oh, and if you do happen to go, say hi from us to the guys over there!

 things to do unawatuna sri lanka palm swing